robtweed/node-mwire/README.md

 I've provided specific instructions for Cach&#233; at the end of this README file.
 If you'd prefer to use the Free Open Source GT.M database, read on:

 The easiest way to get a GT.M system going is to use Mike Clayton's *M/DB installer* for Ubuntu Linux which will create you a fully-working environment within a few minutes.
-You can optionally also use his Node.js installer to add Node.js, redis-node and node-mwire to the same server.
-Node.js and node-mwire can reside on the same server as GT.M or on a different server, but Mike's installer is a quick and painless way to get a complete test environment up and running on the one server.
+Node.js and *node-mwire* can reside on the same server as GT.M or on a different server.
+Mike has also created an installer that will add Node.js and our node-mbdm and node-mwire modules, to create a complete front-end and back-end environment on a single server: ideal for testing and evaluation.

+The instructions below assume you'll be installing Node.js and *node-wire* on the same server.

 You can apply Mike's installer to a Ubuntu Linux system running on your own hardware, or running as a virtual machine.
 However, I find Amazon EC2 servers to be ideal for trying this kind of stuff out.
 I've tested it with both Ubuntu 10.4 and 10.10.

 So, for example, to create an M/DB Appliance using Amazon EC2:

-- Start up a Ubuntu Lucid (10.04) instance, eg use ami-6c06f305
+- Start up a Ubuntu Lucid (10.10) instance, eg use ami-508c7839 for a 32-bit server version
 - Now follow the instructions for installing the M/DB Appliance at [http://gradvs1.mgateway.com/main/index.html?path=mdb/mdbDownload](http://gradvs1.mgateway.com/main/index.html?path=mdb/mdbDownload)

-Now install Node.js, node-mdbm, redis-node and node-mwire:
+If you point a browser at the domain name/IP address assigned to the Ubuntu machine, you should now get the M/DB welcome screen.
+If you're going to just use the *node-mwire* client, you don't need to initialise the M/DB server.

+If you want to make a completely self-contained test system that also includes Node.js and *node-mwire*, then continue as follows:

       cd /tmp
       wget http://michaelgclayton.s3.amazonaws.com/mgwtools/node-mdbm-1.10_all.deb (Fetch the installer file)
-      sudo node-mdbm-1.10_all.deb (Ignore the errors that will be reported) sudo apt-get -f install (and type y when asked)
+      sudo dpkg -i node-mdbm-1.10_all.deb (Ignore the errors that will be reported) sudo apt-get -f install (and type y when asked)

-Note - the Node.js build process can take quite a long time and is very verbose.
+Note - the Node.js build process can take quite a long time and is very verbose, so be patient!

 OK!
 That's it all installed.
-You should now be ready to try out node-mwire!
+You should now be ready to try out *node-mwire*!

-## Testing node-mdbm
+## Testing node-mwire

 If you used Mike Clayton's installers as described above: